vippsas/vipps-report-api/vipps-report-api-quick-start.md

 **Important:** The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.

-## Getting your ledgers for the first time
+## Getting your ledgers

+Be aware that these are running on the production server, <https://api.vipps.no>.

 ### Step 1 - Setup